PCMDI/input4MIPs_CVs/README.md

 ## Versioning

-The single source of truth for the repository's version is currently `VERSION`.
+The easiest place to find the repository's version is currently `VERSION`.
-The version string from this file is then propagated to the rest of the repository using `python-packages/input4MIPs-CVs/src/input4MIPs_CVs/cli/apply-version.py`.
+The version string from this file should be consistent with the rest of the repository.
 If you see a place where this is not applied consistently, please [raise an issue](https://github.com/PCMDI/input4MIPs_CVs/issues/new) to let us know.